 Alaska: Snow City Café, Anchorage

-This breakfast-only spot (it’s served all day!) in Anchorage serves patrons with all diets, but puts special emphasis on its vegetarian and vegan customers—a definite win in a state known for its wild game and fresh fish.
+This all-day breakfast and lunch spot in Anchorage serves patrons with all diets, but puts special emphasis on its vegetarian and vegan customers—a definite win in a state known for its wild game and fresh fish.
 Their “Veggie Bypass” includes hash browns, red onion, mushroom, tomato, and is cooked without butter.

 Arizona: The Coronado, Phoenix